reframe-hpc/reframe/docs/regression_test_api.rst

      The fixture handle will point to a list containing all the fixture variants.

   A test may declare multiple fixtures with different ``action`` options, where the default ``action`` option is ``'fork'``.
-  The example below illustrates the behaviour of these two different options.
+  The example below illustrates the behavior of these two different options.

   .. code:: python